Armoured fighting vehicles of the Irish Army: RG-32 light tactical vehicle (RG Outrider)

-The Irish Army has 27 RG Outrider light tactical vehicles from BAE Systems with the first 2 delivered in April 2010.
-One of the first two delivered is armed with a FN MAG 7.62mm machine gun fitted to the roof opening and the other is fitted with a Kongsberg Remote Weapon Station (RWS) armed with a Heckler & Koch 40mm automatic grenade launcher.
+The Irish Army operated 27 RG Outrider light tactical vehicles which were delivered from BAE Systems starting in April 2010.
+One of the first two delivered was armed with a FN MAG 7.62mm machine gun fitted to the roof opening and the other fitted with a Kongsberg Remote Weapon Station (RWS) armed with a Heckler & Koch 40mm automatic grenade launcher.
+The vehicles, which reportedly had "severe reliability and maintenance issues" and therefore saw limited operational use, were all "quietly retired" and placed into storage in 2026.
+All 27 vehicles were offered as military aid to Ukraine in the first half of 2026, but Ukraine declined the offer, and the vehicles are expected to be scrapped.